-Next up to bloom are my McIntosh apple trees.
+Next up in the spring-blooming parade are my McIntosh apple trees.
 This year they are particularly gorgeous…

 …perhaps because the plum trees were not.
 The apple trees are loaded with bees too; I’m doing my part to keep them thriving!

 Around the same time as the apple trees in my backyard, the crab apple tree in my front yard and in yards all across this city is in full bloom, ranging from the palest of pink to light pink to my own darker almost-wine-colored version.
 Whatever the variety, they are all beautifully spring-like.

 Lilac Trees and Bushes

 While most lilac trees and bushes are in bloom by now, with their distinct and fragrant blossoms, mine does not bloom until early June.
 After the plum and apple trees have shown off.
 These lilacs are still spring bloomers by calendar standards, but not quite a harbinger of spring in my yard.